learn-co-curriculum/phase-4-nested-resource-routing/README.md

 nest `:show` and `:index` under `:dog_houses`.

-Under that, we still have our regular resourced `:reviews` routes because we still want to let people see all reviews, create and edit reviews, and so on outside of the context of a dog house.
+Under that, we still have our regular resourced `:reviews` routes because we still want to let people see all reviews or a single review, create reviews and so on outside of the context of a dog house.

 You can see the routes available by running `rails routes`: